-This course helps students prepare for state and national registered veterinary technology (RVT) credentialing exams by identifying knowledge deficits and implementing strategies for enhancing knowledge in a self-directed learning environment.
-The exam review course may be taken prior to, concurrently with or after the externship.
-Prerequisite: Successful completion of all core courses leading to the externship.
-2 Credit Hours
+This course helps students prepare for the Veterinary Technician National Exam as well as the State Veterinary Technician Exam by identifying knowledge deficits and implementing strategies for enhancing knowledge in a self-directed learning environment.
+This course reviews all content learned throughout the program.
+Prerequisite: successful completion of all previous course work 4 Credit Hours